bmartin5263/Tetris/README.md

 and threading to create a text-based non turn-based game that deals with user-input concurrently with computer input.

 ## Getting Started
-__Language Version:__ Python 3.5
+__Language Version:__ Python 3

 __Usage:__
 ```
 $ python3 main.py <starting_speed_level>
 ```

-__It is recommended to run Tetris in a Terminal using 15pt Andale Mono font to ensure proper spacing.__
+__It is recommended to run Tetris in a Terminal using 15pt Andale Mono a similarly spaced font to ensure proper spacing between blocks.__

 The Tetris repository includes the following python modules:
 * main.py